naqeebghazi/lvm.wordpress.website/README.md

 A typical 3-tier architecture (3TA) consists of:
 - Presentation tier: What you see and interact with in your web browser or application (e.g. via a personal laptop, phone, tablet)
 - Application tier: Backend of the application/website that processes all the input/outputs and any other computational requirements
-- Data tier: Data storage and data access
+- Data tier: Data storage and data access.
+Database server e.g. FTP server and NFS server

 Simplified outline of a 3TA: